Best car insurance companies of June 2023

 Which insurance company has the highest customer satisfaction rating?

-USAA consistently has the highest claims satisfaction rating, according to J.D.
+USAA consistently has the highest claims satisfaction rating of any car insurance company, according to J.D.
 Power.
 Besides USAA, Amica and State Farm have high claims satisfaction scores.

 What are the main types of auto coverage?